-Instructors are expected to participate in ongoing activities which improve their currency and/or standing in an area of instruction and professional discipline.
+Instructors are expected to participate in ongoing activities which improve their currency and/or standing in their area of instruction and professional discipline.

 Assistant, Associate and Full professors are expected to participate in ongoing research and creative activity (scholarly activity).
 This activity should enhance or reinforce the faculty member's academic instruction.

-The predominant mode of scholarship for faculty in business is through the publication of refereed journal articles although other forms of scholarly and creative activity may also be used.
+The predominant mode of scholarship for faculty in business is through the publication of refereed journal articles, although other forms of scholarly and creative activity may also be used.
 It is the candidate's responsibility to demonstrate that scholarly and creative activities represent high quality research.
-Measures of quality include but are not limited to acceptance rate (both journal and conference), impact factors, and any other measures that are deemed appropriate.

-Characteristics of Excellence in Scholarly and Creative Activity
+A. Characteristics of Excellence in Scholarly and Creative Activity